infinum/ios-viper-xcode-templates/README.md

 }
 ```

 This interface file will provide you with a nice overview of your entire module at one place.
 Since most components communicate with each other via protocols we found very useful to put all of these protocols for one module in one place.
-That way you have a very clean overview of the entire behaviour of the module.
+That way you have a very clean overview of the entire behavior of the module.
-The *LoginNavigationOption* enum is used for all navigation actions which envolve creating a new wireframe and navigating to it in which ever way possible.
+The *LoginNavigationOption* enum is used for all navigation actions which involve creating a new wireframe and navigating to it in which ever way possible.
 This will become clearer when we go over a concrete example.

 ### Wireframe